vmware-tanzu/tanzu-dev-portal/content/guides/spring-boot-actuator.md

 - "/guides/spring/spring-boot-actuator"
 level1: Managing and Operating Applications
 level2: Metrics, Tracing, and Monitoring
+description: Gain insight into the Spring environment and your applications running in production
 ---

 [Spring Boot Actuator](https://docs.spring.io/spring-boot/docs/current/reference/html/production-ready-features.html) provides insight into the Spring environment for applications running in production.
 Actuator includes a number of built-in endpoints allowing you to monitor and interact with your application.